Partition of Babylon: Council in Babylon

 On the day of his death the Somatophylakes announced a council, to which they invited the main Hetairoi (officers of the cavalry) and the line officers of the infantry, to be held at the royal quarters.
 Disobeying orders and ignoring the invitation list, the common soldiers pushed their way in, displacing many officers.
 Yielding to the inevitable, the somatophylakes allowed them to stay and to vote at the council.
 Voting was by voice, except for beating on the shield with the spear, which signified "nay".

 Perdiccas opened by exposing (the manner is not stated) Alexander's "chair", from which he rendered official decisions.
 On it were his diadem, robe, cuirass and signet ring, which he was accustomed to wear when he spoke ex cathedra.
 At the sight of them the crowd grieved volubly.
 Perdiccas addressed the grief, saying that the gods had given them Alexander for an appointed time, and now that it was over, they had taken him back.
 He pointed out their position as conquerors among the conquered.
 It was vital to their continuance, he said, that they have a "head".
 Whether it is one or many is in your "power".
 He thus raised the main issue, the question of "one" or "many".
 Roxana, Alexander's Bactrian wife, was six months into her pregnancy.
 He suggested that they choose someone to rule.
 The floor was open for discussion.

 Proposals

 Nearchus, the fleet commander, proposed Heracles, the illegitimate son of Alexander by his Persian mistress Barsine, be made king.
 The vote was "nay".
-Ptolemy took the floor to say that selecting either child would be a disgrace (piget), because their mothers were "captives" (captivi), and what would be the good of conquest if the conquered ruled the conquerors?
+Ptolemy took the floor to say that selecting Heracles would be a disgrace (piget), because his mothers was a "captive" (captivi), and what would be the good of conquest if the conquered ruled the conquerors?
 Aristonous of Pella proposed the ring be restored to Perdiccas as Alexander’s choice.
 The vote was "aye".
 For whatever reason, Perdiccas stood for some time without reply.
 Then he moved behind the somatophylakes.
 Curtius is of the opinion that he wished to be begged to take the position.
 His behavior was taken as a refusal.
 His enemies took advantage of the opening.